Jawbone/JBChartView/Customization.md

 		return ...; // style of line in chart (solid or dashed) }

-Additionally, the line and fill color style can be customzized via the <i>optional</i> protocol.
-Current supported colors styles include solid and gradient line/fills.
+Additionally, the line and fill color style can be customzized via the <i>optional</i> protocols (below).
 The line & fill color style apply to both selected and non-selected scenarios, meaning, if your line has a solid style, it's selected style will also be solid.

     - (JBLineChartViewColorStyle)lineChartView:(JBLineChartView *)lineChartView colorStyleForLineAtLineIndex:(NSUInteger)lineIndex
     {